ubahnverleih/WoBike/Jump.md

 During the last question you have to type `yes`, otherwise, the process will start again.

 This key will be used later to sign the APKs.

+## Downloading the App
+First, open the Play Store on your device, search for Jump and download the app.
+After the download, do not open the app, but start SAI and export the Jump app.
+On your computer, run `adb pull <PATH_TO_EXPORTED_JUMP_APP>`.
+This will download the APK from the device to your computer.
+As the Jump app is an app bundle, the file is a APKS rather than APK.
+The next step is to unpack the APKS simply by running `unzip <PATH_TO.APKS>`.

 ## Decompiling
 Now it's time to decompile the app.